navi-language/website/learn.md

 - `ignore`: Ignore doc test (No compile and run).
 - `should_panic`: This code should panic or assert failed.
-- `no_run`: This code should passed compile but not run.
+- `no_run`: This code should pass compile but not run.
 - `compile_fail`: This code block should fail to compile.

 #### For example: